MySQL: Legal disputes and acquisitions

 In January 2008, Sun Microsystems bought MySQL AB for $1 billion.

 In April 2009, Oracle Corporation entered into an agreement to purchase Sun Microsystems, then owners of MySQL copyright and trademark.
 Sun's board of directors unanimously approved the deal.
 It was also approved by Sun's shareholders, and by the U.S. government on 20 August 2009.
 On 14 December 2009, Oracle pledged to continue to enhance MySQL as it had done for the previous four years.

 A movement against Oracle's acquisition of MySQL AB, to "Save MySQL" from Oracle was started by one of the MySQL AB founders, Monty Widenius.
 The petition of 50,000+ developers and users called upon the European Commission to block approval of the acquisition.
 At the same time, some Free Software opinion leaders (including Pamela Jones of Groklaw, Jan Wildeboer and Carlo Piana, who also acted as co-counsel in the merger regulation procedure) advocated for the unconditional approval of the merger.
 As part of the negotiations with the European Commission, Oracle committed that MySQL server will continue until at least 2015 to use the dual-licensing strategy long used by MySQL AB, with proprietary and GPL versions available.
 The antitrust of the EU had been "pressuring it to divest MySQL as a condition for approval of the merger".
 But the US Department of Justice, at the request of Oracle, pressured the EU to approve the merger unconditionally.
 The European Commission eventually unconditionally approved Oracle's acquisition of MySQL AB on 21 January 2010.

-In January 2010, before Oracle's acquisition of MySQL AB, Monty Widenius started a GPL-only fork, MariaDB.
+In 2009, following Oracle's announced acquisition of Sun Microsystems, Monty Widenius started a GPL-only fork, MariaDB.
 MariaDB is based on the same code base as MySQL server 5.5 and aims to maintain compatibility with Oracle-provided versions.